byroot/frozen_record/README.md

     FrozenRecord::TestHelper.unload_fixtures
   end

-  test "countries have a valid name" do
+  test 'countries have a valid name' do
   # ...
 ```